mohit4/product-evaluation-engine/ReadMe.md

 ### Requirements

-Make sure you have python and nlkt installed on your system
+Make sure you have python and nltk installed on your system

 1. Python 2.7
+2. MongoDB 3.4
-2. Python modules
+3. Python modules
     * NLTK 3.0
     * TextBlob
     * pickle
     * ast
+    * pymongo

 ### Usage